Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 ### Overview

-This repository contains the experimental validation details for the lumped parameter model introduced in Section 2.2 of the associated research paper.
+This repository contains the experimental validation details for the computational tool presented in the associated research paper.
 The validation experiments were conducted using a scaled-down multi-grounded system, as described below.

 ### Experimental Setup